mpi/lodash-is-awesome/HIGHER_ORDER_FUNCTIONS.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Partial_application):
 > **partial function application** *[...]* refers to the process of fixing a number of arguments to a function, producing another function of smaller arity.

-With partial application we can create `double()` function in following way:
+With partial application we can create `double()` function in a following way:
 ```javascript
 var double = partial(mul, 2);
 ```
 Partial takes function passed as first parameter, binds some of it's parameters to a fixed value and returns new function with reduced arity (number of parameters).
-Let's imagine how implementation of partial in JavaScript could look like.
+Let's speculate how implementation of partial in JavaScript could look like.
 ```javascript
 function partial(fn) {
   var fixed = [].slice.apply(arguments, [1]); /* 1 */